Peirce College and Community College of Philadelphia Partnership

 Thanks to our corporate partnership with CCP, completing a four-year degree is more affordable than ever.
-Community College of Philadelphia employees and their spouses and dependents can enjoy a 25 percent tuition discount when they attend Peirce College.
+Community College of Philadelphia employees and their spouses and dependents can enjoy a tuition discount when they attend Peirce College.

 To receive your Peirce College corporate discount, simply complete a Peirce College application and select your employer when asked how you heard about Peirce.
 A Peirce admissions representative will then be in touch to guide you through the next steps.
 To see a full list of benefits Peirce offers through our corporate partnership with CCP, click here.

 About Community College of Philadelphia

 A public, open admissions school in Philadelphia, Community College of Philadelphia provides its students with academic resources and support services that help them reach their academic goals.
 CCP is the biggest higher-education public institution in the city of Philadelphia, having educated more than 685,000 of the city's residents since 1965.